aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 Purpose
 =======

 An ABOUT file provides a simple way to document the provenance (origin and license) and other important or interesting information about a software component.
 An ABOUT file is a small YAML formatted text file stored in the codebase side-by-side with the software component file or archive that it documents.
 No modification of the documented software is needed.

 The ABOUT format is plain text with field name/value pairs separated by a colon.
-It is easy to read and create by hand and is designed first for humans, rather than machines.
+It is easy to read and create by hand and is designed first for humans, rather than .
 The format is well-defined and structured just enough to make it easy to process with software as well.
 It contains enough information to fulfill key license requirements such as creating credits or attribution notices, collecting redistributable source code, or providing information about new versions of a software component.

 Getting Started
 ===============